Pediatric and congenital arrhythmia program (PCA)

 - Event recorder services.
 A 30-day portable monitor can be useful to evaluate periodic symptoms that do not occur daily.
 Transtelephonic transmission is available to evaluate heart rhythms during symptoms.

 - Electrophysiology studies.
 Invasive multi-catheter electrical studies are available and are designed to evaluate and diagnose rhythm disturbances, treat with catheter ablation if indicated, and determine risk stratification for high risk patients.

 - Catheter ablation.
 This therapeutic procedure combines with electrophysiology study for children and young adults with a wide variety of arrhythmias.

 - Pacemaker implantation and follow-up.
 Pacemakers are implanted by our electrophysiologists at Children’s.
 Single, dual, and biventricular implants with clinic follow-up are available.
 Combined office and Internet follow-up now is routinely performed for most patients.
 Skilled technologists assist our physicians.

 - Tilt table testing.
 This autonomic test is performed to evaluate some forms of vasovagal syncope.
 A cardiac referral is required prior to testing.

-Program director David Burton, MD, is a leader in the field of pediatric electrophysiology.
-He has been a pediatric electrophysiologist at Children’s Heart Clinic since 1991.
-He completed his pediatric cardiology fellowship and electrophysiology training at the Children’s Hospital of Philadelphia.
-He is the founder of the pediatric electrophysiology program at Children’s, which currently is the only dedicated program for ablations, pacemaker and device implantation in children in the Upper Midwest.
+The pediatric electrophysiology program at Children’s Minnesota is the only dedicated program for ablations, pacemaker and device implantation in children in the Upper Midwest.
 Catheter ablation outcomes at Children’s rank among the highest in the nation.